HomeDev GuideRecipesAPI Reference

 Install Optimizely Forms and the Optimizely Forms Samples package to enable the forms audience criteria.

-• Base an audience on whether the visitor has submitted a particular form or form value.
+• Base an audience on whether a visitor submitted a particular form or form value.
 For example, target content to a visitor who Has submitted a Job Application.

-• Target content to visitors who give you a low rating on a Satisfaction Survey.
+• Target content to visitors who give a low rating on a Satisfaction Survey:

 View as Audience preview

 The View as Audience feature previews a page as a specific audience sees it, based on that audience's criteria.
-Editors can verify that personalized content displays correctly before they publish the page.
+Verify that personalized content displays correctly before publishing.

 📘